 When it comes to class 1 and class 10 buildings, there are some things that you need to know before you start building stairs!
 If you’re designing stairs in Perth with a custom staircase manufacturer, there is a specific set of codes for building to be followed.

-The Building Code of Australia Staircases and Balustrades has all you need to know when you are designing the upper-floor access points.
+The National Building Code (previously know as Building Code of Australia) Staircases and Balustrades has all you need to know when you are designing the upper-floor access points.
 If your building falls on either Class 1 or 10, this guide will be for you.

 Section 3.9.1 On Staircase Construction